 5 a) Section 2.11 HC vehicles of a normal salon style will be issued until a maximum of 110 plates have been issued and are currently live on the system. a) Yes, this is correct, HC Vehicle will continue to be issued until a maximum number of 110 plates are live on the system.
 After this time, any new plates must be wheelchair accessible or a London style Taxi.
 This will not affect existing drivers wishing to renew their vehicles as they will keep their existing plate.
-We currently have 87 vehicles licensed with an active HC plate.
-Section 2.7 Age of vehicle concerns re the current situation but would be happy to see an initial age of vehicle licence at 10 years but can be licensed up to a maximum of 14 years.
-Suggest we consider the Wolverhampton City Council age policy.
-Section 2.12 would like to request that category N be allowed to be plated as a licensed vehicle. b) Section 2.7 - Amended to reflect the responses and suggest we remove the age limit from the policy completely but maintain the requirement for all vehicles over 5 years to have a Compliance test every 6 months.
-Section 2.12 - This has been reviewed and would agree that we should consider plating vehicles within category N write off's as it means they have been written off for Non - 6 a) Section 2.7 Age of vehicle - concerns re current situation and not enough trade to offset the outlay a) Structural damage Section 2.7 - Amended to reflect the responses and suggest we remove the age limit from the policy completely but maintain the requirement for all vehicles over 5 years to have a Compliance test every 6 months.
+We currently have 87 vehicles licensed with an active HC plate. b) Section 2.7 Age of vehicle concerns re the current situation but would be happy to see an initial age of vehicle licence at 10 years but can be licensed up to a maximum of 14 years.
+Suggest we consider the Wolverhampton City Council age policy. b) Section 2.7 - Amended to reflect the responses and suggest we remove the age limit from the policy completely but maintain the requirement for all vehicles over 5 years to have a Compliance test every 6 months. c) Section 2.12 would like to request that category N be allowed to be plated as a licensed vehicle. c) Section 2.12 - This has been reviewed and would agree that we should consider plating vehicles within category N write off's as it means they have been written off for Non - Structural damage 6 a) Section 2.7 Age of vehicle - concerns re current situation and not enough trade to offset the outlay a) Section 2.7 - Amended to reflect the responses and suggest we remove the age limit from the policy completely but maintain the requirement for all vehicles over 5 years to have a Compliance test every 6 months.
 7 a) Section 2.7 Age of vehicle - concerns re current situation and not enough trade to offset the outlay a) Section 2.7 - Amended to reflect the responses and suggest we remove the age limit from the policy completely but maintain the requirement for all vehicles over 5 years to have a Compliance test every 6 months.